-I am a qualified and experienced Integrative Relational psychotherapist; I use my experience of talking and relating to you in sessions to understand your way of being in the world, how you make sense of it, how you relate to others and what might be getting in the way of your happiness.
+I am a qualified and experienced Integrative Relational psychotherapist; I use my experience of talking and relating to you in sessions to understand your way of being in the world, how you make sense of it, how you relate to others.
+Together, we might explore ways to notice or address what is in the way of your aims, happiness, goals or fulfillment.

-I work with adults weekly (usually for an initial six weekly sessions) who struggle with or feel overwhelmed by aspects of their lives.
+I work with adults weekly (usually for an initial six sessions) who struggle with or feel overwhelmed by aspects of their lives.
 This might include a relationship, emotions or personal difficulties.
 Within a strong, supporting alliance, you can reach attainable goals.
 Being listened to and feeling heard can bring immediate benefits.
 Long standing suffering can take longer to unravel.
-Psychotherapy is unlikely to be shorter than six weeks and can take considerably longer.

 Your journey is unique.
 Every time I've been listened to and understood I've come away feeling cared for and valued with a new sense of worth.
 I've learned that change is inevitable and that how I care for myself in the present affects my future.

-I see clients in York on Tuesdays at York Clinic for Integrated Healthcare, Tadcaster Road and at The Base, Cross Street in Scarborough on Mondays and Thursdays.
-The rooms are deep cleaned between clients, ventilated and seating is socially distanced.
+I see clients in York on Tuesdays and Fridays at York Clinic for Integrated Healthcare, Tadcaster Road and at The Base, Cross Street in Scarborough on Mondays and Thursdays.

 Our relationships form vital and important sources of nourishment for us, enabling us to rest, recreate and work in safety and trust.

 Our earliest caregiving experiences form the pattern of our later styles of interacting with ourselves, the world, and others.
 We can pick up what our caregivers struggled with and view ourselves through the lenses they used.

 A therapeutic relationship can model new ways to interact with yourself, others, and your environment that contributes to your wellbeing, nourishment and healthy society.